 The World Bioenergy Association has advised other countries to push for a carbon tax, similar to what the UK already has.
 The purpose of this proposed tax for other countries is to help them achieve the set targets set out in the Paris Climate Agreement.

-In a recent article we produced we have talked about this point, where the Committee on Climate Change says, in a recent report, more progress is needed to ensure we reach these lower carbon levels.
+In a past article we produced we have talked about this point, where the Committee on Climate Change says, in a recent report, more progress is needed to ensure we reach these lower carbon levels.

 Fossil fuels should be phased out, year on year and the WBA have asked countries around the world to act now.

 The key objective of all this is to help keep the global temperature rise this century well below 2 degrees Celsius above pre-industrial levels, and ideally limit it to just 1.5 degrees Celsius.
 But for this to happen we need to be proactive.

 How we can make a move in the right direction – a few ideas which are currently for open consideration:

 Examples of countries that are already making the most of renewable energy:

 Denmark – This country aims to be free of fossil fuel usage by 2050.
 They already produce a massive 42% of it’s electricity from wind farms, which is a world record.
 Denmark is a particularly windy country, where all the wind power could in theory provide 140% of the countries electricity requirement.